Ever wondered if you can scruff a rabbit?

 Gently hold them with one of your hands on the chest region while using the other hand to support their hind region.

 4.)
-Use A Familiar Object
+Use a Familiar Object

 5.)
 Provide Support

-Providing support for your rabbits while handling them, makes them feel more secure and reduces the risk of injury.
+Providing support for your rabbits while handling them makes them feel more secure and reduces the risk of injury.

-How To Pick Up A Rabbit From The Ground
+How To Pick Up a Rabbit From The Ground

-- Position yourself next to the rabbit, on the same level as them.
+• Position yourself next to the rabbit, on the same level as them.

-- Place one hand under the rabbit’s chest, while using the other hand to support its hindquarters.
+• Place one hand under the rabbit’s chest while using the other hand to support its hindquarters.

-- Lift the rabbit gently and securely, bringing them close to your body for support.
+• Lift the rabbit gently and securely, bringing them close to your body for support.

-- Hold the rabbit securely but gently, endeavor not to squeeze or apply too much pressure.
+• Hold the rabbit securely but gently; endeavor not to squeeze or apply too much pressure.

-- If the rabbit struggles, remain calm and gently reposition them to help them feel more secure.
+• If the rabbit struggles, remain calm and gently reposition them to help them feel more secure.

-Can You Hold A Rabbit Like A Baby?
+Can You Hold a Rabbit Like a Baby

-We recommend you simply provide support for the rabbit’s body and provide a secure and comfortable hold that keeps its spine in a natural position.
+Support the rabbit’s body and provide a secure and comfortable hold that keeps its spine in a natural position.

-Gently holding your bunny close to your body makes them feel comfortable and safe around you.
+Holding your bunny close to your body makes them feel comfortable and safe around you.

-Where Is The Hock On A Rabbit?
+Where Is The Hock On a Rabbit

 The hock joint provides support and flexibility for the powerful hind legs of rabbits’, which they use for jumping and running.